 “I don’t have to go back out there,” are the words that I was thinking.

-I had found myself in a position – or better yet, I had found myself in a small holding cell, about to face my truths, and as I was there, I found myself reconsidering every warning sign that I ignored.
+I had found myself in a position – or better yet, I had found myself in a small holding cell about to face my truths.
+As I was there, I found myself reconsidering every warning sign that I ignored.
 I found myself in a cell with people who had no remorse nor did they care about the harm they caused.
 More importantly, they certainly wouldn’t care about causing harm to me.

 They were in a cage and I was in a cage with them.
 But somehow, fortunately, I found something here.
 I found a way out.
 I found a way to reimburse my life for all of its losses and, above all, I found an exit strategy that was able to balance my reward system – so that I could change.